Demon-XD/Java-programs/README.md

 7. TicTacToe.java (A program for playing TicTacToe!)
 8. Anagram.java (A program to check if two words are anagrams of each other or not!)

+Please note:
-P.S. - All of the programs except Main.java and TicTacToe.java do NOT have a main method.
+1. All of the programs except Main.java and TicTacToe.java do NOT have a main method.
+2. You CANNOT download any program separately and expect the program to work properly, if you want to do so, please delete the first line (package Java-programs)

 Any other programs which are in this package are just made by me for fun, and have no primary use.